Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 In this example, the value `email` tells the browser that the field expects an email address.

-The browser can then suggest:
+The browser can then offer autofill suggestions:

 * values previously entered,
 * data stored in the user's profile,